Preethamm34/MedicalRepAssistant/README.md

 # Medicle Rep Assistant
-A web app with frontend and backend functionality
+A web app with all frontend and backend functionality